 There are two more important reality TV sites you'll get to explore.
 Acrylic Tank Manufacturing (aka ATM) is the family-owned aquarium store from Animal Planet's "TANKED."
 The show follows the antics of two brothers-in-law, Wayde King and Brett Raymer, as they create some truly ingenious custom tanks for major restaurants, casinos, banks and hotels across the country.
 Some tour groups have gotten lucky and spied cast member Irwin "The General" Raymer, Brett's father and the company's outspoken manager.

 Finally for the car fanatics, you'll see Welder Up, where Steve Darnell and his team build unique creations that you'd expect to see Mad Max driving on the Discovery channel's series "Vegas Rat Rods" and the Shelby Museum.
 The race car driver turned automotive designer Carroll Shelby, was responsible for the drool-worthy Shelby Cobra, Mustang GT500 and Terlingua, to name a few.
-Today, they’re still at the forefront of the auto industry and will let you talk shop with some of the mechanics inside the factory after your tour of a true American dynasty.
+Today, they’re still at the forefront of the auto industry and will let you talk shop with some of the mechanics inside the factory after your tour.

 Secure Online Payment System Learn More